squirreln1/CollectiveBehaviourGroupH/README.md

 Here is how we plan to carry out this project.

 Phase 1 : 23/10/2023 - 19/11/2023
 We will first make several research on the subject.
-We need to have a general understanding of how ants based models work and what research has already been done in this area.
+We need to have a general understanding of how ants based models work and what model has been developped in this area.
+In parallele, will will install all tools needed to implement the model.
+We will also try to implement a first version of our model which will be more or less developped depending on how much time we have after the researches.

-* 19th November 2023 : First report
+*19th November 2023 : First report*

- We need to understand the general idea and to look at the different parameters to consider.
-Thus, we will be able to provide a first framework of a model depicting the nest-site selection in a mass-recruiting an.
+Phase 2 : 19/11/2023 - 17/12/2023
+During these weeks, we will test our model accuracy with different parameters.
+Thanks to these tests, we'll be able to improve the model.

-* 17th December 2023 : Second report
+*17th December 2023 : Second report*

-The first step will allow us to establish a clear model and to implement it in Python.
-This part will probably be the most difficult one, as we’ll have to try different methods and to implement concretely what we have learn from our research.
-It will also be the occasion to think about some tests we will do later for verification of the model.
+Phase 3 : 17/12/2023 - 07/01/2024
+We'll use the beginning of this phase to compensate for any delai we may have met in the precedent phase and have a optimise model.
+Depending on how much time is left, we'll do research on how this model can be applied to other problems and test if it can solve them.

-* 7th January 2024 : Last report
+*7th January 2024 : Last report *
-Our last report will present our general work, with the main research we’ve done, the methodology we used, the model we implemented, the test we’ve done, and a discussion about the use of solution we gave and what could be improved.